Cedd: Mission to Mercia

-In 653, Cedd was sent by Oswiu of Northumberland with three other priests to evangelise the Middle Angles, who were one of the core ethnic groups of Mercia, based on the mid-Trent Valley.
+In 653, Cedd was sent by Oswiu of Northumberland with three other priests, Diuma, Atta, and Betti, to evangelise the Middle Angles, one of the core ethnic groups of Mercia, based in the mid-Trent Valley.
 Peada of Mercia, son of Penda, was sub-king of the Middle Angles.
 Peada had agreed to become a Christian in return for the hand of Oswiu's daughter, Alchflaed (c.635-c.714) in marriage.
 This was a time of growing Northumbrian power, as Oswiu reunited and consolidated the Northumbrian kingdom after its earlier (641/2) defeat by Penda.
 Peada travelled to Northumbria to negotiate his marriage and baptism.

 Cedd, together with the priests, Adda, Betti and Diuma, accompanied Peada back to Middle Anglia, where they won numerous converts of all classes.
 Bede relates that the pagan Penda did not obstruct preaching even among his subjects in Mercia proper, and portrays him as generally sympathetic to Christianity at this point – a very different view from the general estimate of Penda as a devoted pagan.
 But, the mission apparently made little headway in the wider Mercian polity.
-Bede credits Cedd's brother Chad with the effective evangelization of Mercia more than a decade later.
+Bede credits Cedd's brother Chad with the effective evangelisation of Mercia more than a decade later.
 To make progress among the general population, Christianity appeared to need positive royal backing, including grants of land for monasteries, rather than a benign attitude from leaders.